JRKagumba/running-calculator/README.md

 # Running Calculator

 ## Overview
-A simple site I created to help me do quick running based conversions when develpoing my training plan.
+A simple site I created to help me do quick running based conversions and calculations when developing my training plan.

 Try it out at [running-calculator.io](http://running-calculator.io/)